 National Instrument 52-110 - Audit Committees ("NI 52-110") sets out the standard for director independence.
-Under NI 52-110, a director is independent if he or she has no direct or indirect material relationship with Sombrero.
+Under NI 52-110, a director is independent if he or she has no direct or indirect material relationship with Coppernico.
 A material relationship is a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment.
-NI 52-110 also sets out certain situations where a director will automatically be considered to have a material relationship with Sombrero.
-Applying the definition set out in NI 52-110, the following members of the Board are independent: Messrs.
+NI 52-110 also sets out certain situations where a director will automatically be considered to have a material relationship with Coppernico.
+Applying the definition set out in NI 52-110, the following members of the Board are independent: Ms. Turgeon and Messrs.
 Mason, Cook, Fretwell and Arribas.
-The non-independent directors are Ivan Bebek, as he serves as President and Chief Executive Officer of the Company, and Shawn Wallace, Chair of the Company, and Executive Chair of Torq Resources Inc., a public company listed on the TSX Venture Exchange, which has the same management, administration and shares office space with the Company, and of which Mr. Bebek is also a Director and a member of the Compensation Committee.
-Therefore, a majority of the directors of the Board are independent.
+The non-independent directors are Ivan Bebek, as he serves as President and Chief Executive Officer of the Company and Shawn Wallace, Chair of the Company and CEO and Chair and a Director of Torq Resources Inc., a public company listed on the TSX Venture Exchange, which has the same management, administration and shares office space with the Company.
+As five of the seven directors are independent, a majority of the directors of the Board are independent.

-The Board of Directors as a whole has responsibility for developing Sombrero's approach to: (i) financial reporting and internal controls; (ii) issues relating to compensation of directors, officers and employees; (iii) corporate governance issues and matters relating to nomination of directors; and (iv) administration of timely and accurate disclosure, confidentiality and insider trading policy, certain of which responsibilities are delegated to Sombrero's Audit Committee.
+The Board of Directors as a whole has responsibility for developing Coppernico's approach to: (i) financial reporting and internal controls; (ii) issues relating to compensation of directors, officers and employees; (iii) corporate governance issues and matters relating to nomination of directors; and (iv) administration of timely and accurate disclosure, confidentiality and insider trading policy, certain of which responsibilities are delegated to Coppernico's Audit Committee.
 For further information, please see the section entitled "Audit Committee" in this Circular.

 The Board is responsible for approving long-term strategic plans and annual operating plans and budgets recommended by management.
 The Board's consideration and approval is also required for material contracts and business transactions, and all debt and equity financing transactions.
-The Board delegates to management responsibility for meeting defined corporate objectives, implementing approved strategic and operating plans, carrying on Sombrero's business in the ordinary course, managing Sombrero's cash flow, evaluating new business opportunities, recruiting staff and complying with applicable regulatory requirements.
+The Board delegates to management responsibility for meeting defined corporate objectives, implementing approved strategic and operating plans, carrying on Coppernico's business in the ordinary course, managing Coppernico's cash flow, evaluating new business opportunities, recruiting staff and complying with applicable regulatory requirements.
 The Board also looks to management to furnish recommendations respecting corporate objectives, long-term strategic plans and annual operating plans.